iszczesniak/cpp/references/index.md

 * referencing data in an object member field.

-We say that a reference *binds to* data, which means something like *points to*, though points to is used when talking about pointers.
+We say that a reference *binds to* data, which means something like *points to*, though "points to" is used when talking about pointers.

 C++ references are like no references of other languages, because at run-time they might not exists (that can be optimized out at the